-You may well have heard of flesh eating disease through media reports of celebrities who have died or had amputations as a result of this condition.
-For example Jim Henson, creator and voice of the Muppets died from it in 1990, and Luciene Bouchard, former leader of the Bloc Quebecois had a leg amputated because of necrotizing fasciitis in 1994.
-Necrotizing fasciitis of the face is fatal in 20 to 40 percent of cases according to a 2004 article in the Journal of the Canadian Dental Association, and those who survive are left with devastating disfigurement despite the best treatment.
+You may well have heard of flesh-eating disease through media reports of celebrities who have died or had amputations as a result of this condition.
+For example, Jim Henson, creator and voice of the Muppets died from it in 1990, and Lucien Bouchard, former leader of the Bloc Quebecois had a leg amputated because of necrotizing fasciitis in 1994.
+Necrotizing fasciitis of the face is fatal in 20 to 40% of cases according to a 2004 article in the Journal of the Canadian Dental Association, and those who survive are left with devastating disfigurement despite the best treatment.

 Since treatment often requires amputation of the affected body part you can imagine the consequences when it involves the face and jaws.
 Early diagnosis and rapid initiation of aggressive medical/dental interventions are the keys to surviving this disease process.

 Late diagnosis and treatment can mean the difference between life and death in several other forms of potentially lethal dental infection.
 With infected upper teeth, the risk is a rare condition known as cavernous sinus thrombosis (CST).
 The cavernous sinus is a vascular space in the base of the skull where blood drains from the face and brain.
 A CST is the result of infection-induced blood clots in this space which because of its proximity to the brain has lethal consequences in one-third of those afflicted.
 Of those who survive, another one-third may suffer permanent debilitating complications including meningitis, brain abscess, stroke, blindness, and pituitary problems.

 Out of control infection in the lower teeth can lead to such profound localized swelling that it can cause the airway to be strangulated.
 This condition is called Ludwig’s Angina and before the 1900’s it was 100% fatal.
 Queen Elizabeth I of England was thought to have died from Ludwig’a Angina in 1603.